 Understanding “Disqualifying Distributions”

 The primary benefit of an employee being granted ISOs is the preferential tax treatment at the time of exercise when the difference between the option price and the FMV of the shares when exercised is not a taxable event except for AMT implications.
-An additional benefit of an ISO is that when the stock is sold, the spread between the option price and the FMV of the shares when exercised can be treated as a long-term capital gain.
+An additional benefit of an ISO is that when the stock is subsequently sold, the spread between the option price and the FMV of the shares when exercised can be treated as a long-term capital gain.
 However, these two advantages are subject to the rules governing the sale of the ISO stock after the option is exercised.
 To receive these benefits, IRS regulations require the optionee (employee) to hold the ISO stock long enough to meet both of the following requirements.

 The option or the exercised stock must be held for a minimum of 2 years from the grant of the option.